 Agency and Program data quality is to be monitored by the Agency Data Administrator monthly.
 Each agency may choose different reports to monitor their data quality.
 Each Agency Data Administrator should work with the HMIS Staff to ensure they are running correct data quality reports.
 HMIS Staff may set up a schedule by which agencies are required to submit specific data quality reports to the HMIS Lead for review.

 As a guideline, the HUD CoC APR is the recommended report for monitoring program data quality.
 It touches on all areas of data quality and allows Agency Data Administrators an opportunity to simultaneously monitor project performance.
-The following reports should additionally be considered for monitoring data quality:
+The following reports should additionally be considered for monitoring data quality.

 Agency ReportsAnnual Performance Report (APR)/ESG CAPERData Quality FrameworkPoint-In-Time and Housing Inventory ReportsProject specific reportsFrequency